Skip to Main Content

 • Put spaces between the elements and after punctuation, just as you would in a regular sentence.

-• Remove hyperlinks.
-The URL should not be blue or underlined (in Word: right-click on the hyperlink --> remove hyperlink).
+• For online materials, use a DOI instead of a URL whenever possible.
+If only a URL is available, remove the hyperlink - it should not be blue or underlined (in Word: right-click on the hyperlink --> remove hyperlink).

 • For journals, the year should be in bold.